 Sidereus Space makes Single-Stage-to-Orbit (SSTO) Reusable Launch Vehicles

 Utilizing its reusable launch vehicle, Italian startup Sidereus Space provides flexible satellite launch solutions from anywhere in the world.
-The startup’s multi-purpose launch vehicle provides satellite owners with launch and orbital re-entry capabilities.
+The startup’s multi-purpose launch vehicle provides satellite owners with the launch and orbital re-entry capabilities.
 It leverages miniaturized propulsion technology to provide SSTO for both LEO and sun-synchronous orbits (SSO) within a few weeks.

 Aphelion Aerospace provides NanoSat Launch Services

 US-based startup Aphelion Aerospace develops dedicated nanosatellite launch services.
-Its Helios launch vehicle is capable of putting spacecraft in any orbit suited to the mission, including polar and high inclination orbits.
+Its Helios launch vehicle is capable of putting spacecraft in any orbit suited to the mission, including polar and high-inclination orbits.
 The startup launches specific missions that do not involve ride-sharing or have complex launch requirements.
 This dedicated launch service accelerates orbital access for satellite missions without having to wait months for scheduling launches.